policecar/ltur-notifier/README.md

 -------

 Get your Pushover user token from https://pushover.net/ and enter it into config.py.
-Set up a cronjob for ltur-notifer.py, e.g.
+Specify your traveling data in config.py as well.
+Then set up a cronjob for ltur-notifer.py, e.g.

     0 */5 * * * <INSERT_FULL_PATH_TO_PYTHON>/python <INSERT_FULL_PATH_TO_REPOSITORY>/ltur-notifier.py